agronomy4future/kimindex/README.md

 ## Installation

-You can install the development version of fwrmodel like so:
+You can install the development version of kimindex like so:

 Before installing, please download Rtools (https://cran.r-project.org/bin/windows/Rtools)